fcontrepois/zettelkasten/Other/You should have a digital garden.md

 ---
 publish: true
 created: 2022-12-17
-updated: 2022-12-17
+updated: 2024-01-24
 ---
 You should have a digital garden.

 A digital garden is a place where to store your ideas, connections, and thoughts.
-A digital garden is a place to grow creativity to feed minds.
+A digital garden is a place to grow creativity and feed minds.
 As a real garden, most of the work and initial delights are for the gardener; with the hope that the never finished garden will be a place of relaxation and learning.

 With my digital garden, I make my learning public and accessible for others to look at, expand and participate.